-Even though the process is complex, merchant services are a business necessity.
+Even though the process is complex, merchant card services are a business necessity.
 Customers assume they will be able to use a card to pay for goods just as they would use cash.
-Therefore, it is essential to choose a merchant service that is transparent and provides your small business upstanding service at a reasonable price.
+Therefore, it is essential to choose a merchant service provider that is transparent and provides your small business upstanding service at a reasonable price.

-It is important to weigh your options when choosing a merchant service for your small business.
+It is important to weigh your options when choosing a merchant service provider for your small business.
 If you need a more simple solution, look into our Mobile Credit Card Processing reviews, or if you need a comprehensive point-of-sale system that works with a merchant service system, check out our POS Systems reviews.
 If you would like to further research the complex world of merchant services, check out the articles on our website.

 Advances in the Merchant Account Services Industry

 In recent years, the merchant account industry has undergone substantial changes.
 Many companies in the industry have moved toward a more transparent pricing model, apparent in the rising number of companies posting prices on their company websites and offering the preferred interchange-plus pricing model.

 In general, the industry has enhanced security and reduced the risk of fraud by adopting EMV technology.
 Effective October 2015, it is further enforcing this shift by transitioning the responsibility of security breaches to merchants who are non-EMV-compliant.
 Merchant account services are keeping up with technological advances by adopting near-field communication equipment that supports mobile-wallet payment, such as Android Pay, Apply Pay and Samsung Pay.